codebard/codebard-help-desk/readme.txt

 <br />
 Remember to follow us on Twitter (@codebardcom) or join our Newsletter by your Quickstart Wizard to hear about new features, announcements and goodies!

+== Upgrade Notice ==

+= 1.0.9 =

+* Fixed an issue that may cause errors when using PHP 7.x and higher MySQL versions when replying to tickets
+* Addressed various PHP notices.

 == Installation ==

 1. Activate the plugin